jpthor/blockchain/cosmos.md

 ![Cosmos Query Pathway](https://github.com/jpthor/blockchain/blob/master/images/cosmos-query-pathway.png)

-To send a transaction, the same interface composes messages and these are wrapped in transactions that are then fired off to the Keeper.
+To send a transaction, the same interface composes messages and these are wrapped in transactions that are then fired off to a handler which triages the calls for the Keeper.

-This then updates state which must conform to some checks and balances in the application logic.
+The Keeper then can update state and application logic can be written to perform checks and balances.

 ![Cosmos Tx Pathway](https://github.com/jpthor/blockchain/blob/master/images/cosmos-tx-pathway.png)

+## Genesis Files

+Sets the genesis chain state.

+## App File

+Initialises everything.